alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 You have now completed the custom domain setup process.
 Please note that it should take approximately one hour for domain setup to finish.
 If it has not finished after two hours, please refer to the [troubleshooting](/deploying_services.html#troubleshooting-custom-domains) section.

->Your application is only available over HTTPS.
+>Your app is only available over HTTPS.

 ### Configuring your custom domain